RynThomas/SQL-Project-Data-Job-Analysis/README.md

 Data hails from Luke Barousse's [SQL Course](https://lukebarousse.com/sql).
 It's packed with insights on job titles, salaries, locations, and essential skills within the data and engineering field.

+The SQL queries leveraged for the analysis can be found at [project_sql](https://github.com/RynThomas/SQL-Project-Data-Job-Analysis/tree/main/project_sql)

 ## The questions I wanted to answer through my SQL queries were:

 1. What are the top-paying data analyst jobs?